thingsboard/thingsboard.github.io/docs/trendz/activation/self-managed.md

 ## Pricing

 You can find out up-to-date prices on Trendz add-on in the [pricing page](/pricing/?section=thingsboard-pe-options&product=thingsboard-pe).

-Calculate your pricing, based on your ThingsBoard self-managed setup.
+{% include images-gallery.html imageCollection="pricing" %}

+If you have any questions about anything, just **[contact us](/docs/contact-us)** - our team will help you find the best solution tailored to your requirements.

 ## Next Steps